Associate stories: Building a contractor career amid the pandemic

 Laura was is a working parent.
 So that means despite her wanting to find work and getting back into the groove, she was selective about the roles she looked to apply for.
 Laura had spent the past four to five years figuring out what she wanted to do, what skill to learn more, and what she enjoyed doing.

-“It was nice when looking at the role with VentureWeb’s corporate client; it would expand my skills and let me do some of the creative projects I enjoy doing.
+“It was nice when looking at corporate roles; it would expand my skills and let me do some of the creative projects I enjoy doing.
 I had been gradually moving away from marketing into communications.
 So, this was the perfect move for me,” Laura explains.

-And from thereon, the VentureWeb support system kicked in.
+And from thereon, our support system kicked in.

 “She [Diana] called, and we had a basic get-to-know chat.
 And to talk about what the opportunity entailed and every other little detail.
 Then we had another call to discuss my skills.
 That was sort of my first interview,” Laura says.